 chronic changes are marked by muscle atrophy and fat...

-The dense hilum sign suggests a pathological process at the hilum - hilar malignancy or bronchogenic carcinoma should be suspected.
+The dense hilum sign suggests a pathological process at the hilum or in the lung anterior to posterior to the hilum.
+Malignancy, especially lung cancer, should be suspected.

 Dental (periapical) abscess is an acute infection of the periapical tissue around the root of the tooth.